fragmnt/strat-usps-smart-contact/README.md

 - `./net`

-    Docker environment and testnet endpoint for the smart contract to interface with.
+    Docker environment bash script and testnet endpoint for the smart contract UI to interface with.

 ---

-This project is MIT licensed.
+This project is **MIT** licensed.

 The USPS web tools API portal was used for the logistic service component of the smart contract: https://www.usps.com/business/web-tools-apis/.
 More documentation can be read at: https://www.usps.com/business/web-tools-apis/address-information-api.htm